Peking Duck: Six Hundred Years of Roast Duck

 Imperial Origins

-The first recipe for roast duck appeared in texts from the Yuan Dynasty (1271-1368), but Peking Duck as we know it was perfected during the Ming Dynasty.
-It became a favorite of emperors and the aristocracy, prepared by the most skilled chefs in the palace kitchens.
-When the capital moved from Nanjing to Beijing, the dish followed — and Quanjude, Beijing's most famous duck restaurant, has been serving it continuously since 1864.
+The first roast duck recipe appeared in Yuan Dynasty texts (1271-1368), but Peking Duck took its current form during the Ming Dynasty.
+Emperors and aristocrats ate it, prepared by the most skilled palace chefs.
+When the capital moved from Nanjing to Beijing, the dish followed.
+Quanjude, Beijing's most famous duck restaurant, has served Peking Duck without interruption since 1864.

 The Perfect Preparation

-Creating authentic Peking Duck requires days of preparation.
-The duck is inflated with air to separate the skin from the fat, glazed with maltose, and left to dry in a cool, ventilated space for 24 to 48 hours.
-This drying process is essential — it draws moisture from the skin, ensuring it becomes impossibly crispy when roasted.
-The duck is then hung inside a wood-fired oven, where fruitwood smoke adds a subtle sweetness to the lacquered skin.
+Preparing authentic Peking Duck takes days.
+The cook inflates the duck with air to separate the skin from the fat, glazes it with maltose, and hangs it in a cool, ventilated space for 24 to 48 hours.
+Drying draws moisture from the skin, which is what makes it shatter when roasted.
+The duck then hangs inside a wood-fired oven, where fruitwood smoke adds sweetness to the lacquered surface.

 How to Eat Peking Duck

-Peking Duck is traditionally served in three courses.
-The first course features the prized skin, served with thin pancakes, hoisin sauce, sliced scallions, and cucumber.
-Diners place a few pieces of crispy skin on a pancake, add condiments, and roll it into a small wrap — the contrast of textures and flavors in each bite is extraordinary.
+Peking Duck is served in three courses.
+The first features the prized skin: thin pancakes, hoisin sauce, sliced scallions, and cucumber.
+You place a few pieces of crispy skin on a pancake, add condiments, and roll it into a small wrap.
 The second course uses the remaining meat in a stir-fry with vegetables.
-The third course transforms the carcass into a rich duck bone soup, ensuring nothing is wasted.
+The third transforms the carcass into a rich duck bone soup.
+Nothing goes to waste.

 The Art of Carving